Ok, here it is. Our personal comparison.

 Cons – Quality of Roadtrek build, Materials, Electric features that need to be repaired, Squeaky cabinetry, Low clearance and lots of delicate stuff underneath that makes you worry about driving off the paved road.

 We purchased our Roadtrek Zion with dreams of traveling for a couple of months at a time, traveling off the beaten path, and getting out deep into nature.
-We took many short trips and one two week trip to SW Utah in 2016, we enjoyed many things about the van, but decided it was not the vehicle we had hoped for.
-The clearance prohibited us from driving on several roads, our awning broke the first time we used it, several latches broke on the cabinets on that trip and we arrived hope with duct tape holding several things together, the overall quality of the Promaster and the build out just felt too cheap to hold up the way we wanted to use it.
-On our next trip to Joshua Tree we visited the Sportsmobile west factory in Fresno CA and were impressed by their buildo quality, expereince, and the potential for us to build the van for the way we wanted to for how we wanted to use it.
+We took many short trips and one two week trip to SW Utah in October of 2016, we enjoyed many things about the van, but decided it was not the vehicle we had hoped for.
+The clearance prohibited us from driving on several roads, our awning broke the first time we used it, several latches broke on the cabinets on that trip and we arrived home with duct tape holding several things together, the overall quality of the Promaster and the build-out just felt too cheap to hold up the way we wanted to use it.
+On our next trip to Joshua Tree for Thanksgiving we visited the Sportsmobile West factory in Fresno CA and were impressed by their build quality, their experience building custom vans, and the potential for us to build the van for the way we wanted to use it.
 We returned from that trip to Joshua tree, sold the Roadtrek put in a deposit for a 4×4 Sportsmobile Sprinter.
 The Sportsmobile Sprinter 4×4’s had over a year lead time in the fall of 2016, so I set out looking for a used Sportsmobile to use on our Alaska trip the following summer in 2017.

 Photos of our 2016 Roadtrek